-3. Install the Antifreeze Siphon Tube (located in your InfoCase) onto the Winterization Port (located near the sliding entrance door).
-Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.
+- 3. Close the Pressure-Temperature Relief valve when drained. - 4.
+Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of nontoxic RV antifreeze solution.

 Antifreeze Siphon Tube/Winterization Port (Located near the sliding entrance door)